-7. In respect of the finance function:
+6. In respect of the finance function:

-- considered the expertise, resources, experience and succession plan of the members of the finance function and concluded that these were appropriate - considered the appropriateness of the experience and expertise of the Chief Financial Officer and concluded that these were appropriate
+- considered the expertise, resources, experience and succession plan of the members of the finance function and concluded that these were appropriate - considered the appropriateness of the experience and expertise of the Chief Financial Officer and concluded that these were appropriate - the Bank continues to benefit from a strengthened and more rigorous finance function, which contributes to effective strategy execution and operational efficiency considered the independence and effectiveness of the compliance function

-8. In respect of the compliance function:
+7. In respect of the compliance function: